 MARINE EMPLOYEES' COMMISSION

-/s/ HENRY L. CHILES, JR. Chairman
+s/s HENRY L. CHILES, JR. Chairman

-/s/ JOHN P. SULLIVAN, Commissioner
+s/s JOHN P. SULLIVAN Commissioner

-/s/ DAVID E. WILLIAMS, Commissioner
+s/s DAVID E. WILLIAMS Commissioner

+SETTLEMENT AGREEMENT

-SETTLEMENT AGREEMENT MEC 2-97, 4-97, 5-97, and 6-97
+MEC 2-97, 4-97, 5-97 and 6-97

 I. STATEMENT OF PURPOSE

 The parties to the above-captioned matters, Washington State Ferries (WSF) and the OPEIU, understand and recognize that with the exception of claims raised by employee Kathleen Flynn, the above-captioned cases all arise out of employee concerns and perceptions regarding certain practices within the accounting unit at WSF.
 These practices include the following areas:

 - A. Promotion;

 - B. Testing;

-- C. Training;
+- C. Training

-- D. Clarification of job descriptions;
+- D. Clarification of job descriptions

 - E. Interaction/communication between supervisors and employees; and

 - F. Subcontracting of bargaining unit work.

 This settlement agreement is intended by all parties to address the above concerns in a constructive, positive manner, and to achieve full and final resolution of all claims raised in the above cases.
 The claims relating to employee Kathleen Flynn are not included in this agreement, and will be separately addressed.
+II.
+PROMOTION AND TESTING PRACTICES A. WRITTEN TESTING PROCEDURES 1.
+Testing for promotion into a vacant position within the Accounting Assistant series will be designed to test for the skills required for the specific job classification.